Why Can’t You Wear White After Labor Day?

 Why can’t you wear white after Labor Day?

-Another theory that answers the question why can’t you wear white after Labor Day notes that white is harder to keep clean in the fall and winter: mud, dirt, leaves, snow, that gross slush that develops after a couple of days…yuck!
+Another theory that answers the question of “Why you can’t wear white after Labor Day” notes that white is harder to keep clean in the fall and winter: mud, dirt, leaves, snow, that gross slush that develops after a couple of days—yuck!
 Of course, white can be hard to keep clean in every season, but back in the day, when pollution was severely unchecked, white would have been one of the higher-maintenance clothing colors.
-Additionally, most fashion designers were based in the Northeast, particularly in New York City, which suffers through four seasons a year.
+Additionally, most fashion designers were based in the Northeast, particularly in New York City, which cycles through four seasons a year.
 Even if you lived in New Orleans, you still took your style cues and tips from Fashion Avenue, so for the trendiest dressers, white was out, despite its cooling benefits.

 So can I wear white after Labor Day after all?

 Wondering if you can still rock your favorite pair of white jeans after Labor Day?
-It’s 2022, so the answer to “Can you wear white after Labor Day” is yes!
+It’s 2023, so the answer to “Can you wear white after Labor Day?” is yes!
 You can absolutely wear white after Labor Day if you want.
-Better yet, there’s a historical precedent for your trend-thwarting ways: Gabrielle “Coco” Chanel herself, who insisted on swanning around in bright white outfits year-round.
-So stylish.
+Better yet, there’s a historical precedent for your trend-thwarting ways: Gabrielle “Coco” Chanel, who insisted on swanning around in bright white outfits year-round (so stylish).
+So go forth and wear what makes you happy!